maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 5. **DONE** Editing form: a way to remove a given PRT node.
 6. **DONE** Fix bug: penalties and other fields being changed from NULL to 0 when being stored in the database.
 7. Add back Matrix input type. (currently only need to deal with naming of fields, and add tests)
-9. In adaptive mode, display the scoring information for each PRT when it has been evaluated.
+9. **DONE** In adaptive mode, display the scoring information for each PRT when it has been evaluated.

 Once completed we are ready for the **Beta release!**